sunfishstanford/sunfishstanford.github.io/_posts/2023-03-18-ThermodynamicTemperature.md

 Then, the definition of the thermodynamic temperature of the new reservoir is very simple: it is defined to be $$T_{new} = \lvert Q_{new}/Q_R \rvert T_R$$, which simplifies to $$\lvert Q_{new}/Q_R \rvert$$.
 In other words, for any Carnot engine the ratio of thermodynamic temperatures is the same as the absolute value of the ratio of heat flows.
 So to measure the temperature of an unknown reservoir, we connect a Carnot engine between the unknown reservoir and the reference reservoir at $$T_R=1$$, we measure the heat flows $$Q_{new}$$ and $$Q_R$$, and the unknown temperature is then the ratio $$\lvert Q_{new}/Q_R \rvert$$.

+BTW, we know that for any pair of temperatures, the higher temperature will have a higher absolute value of heat flow.
+This is due to the emperical observation that we can withdraw heat from a hotter temperature and partially convert it to work and deposit the rest of the heat into a cooler temperature; but it's impossible to withdraw heat from a cooler temperature and partially convert it to work while depositing the rest of the heat into a hotter temperature.
+This means that we will always measure a lower thermodynamic temperature less than one degree when $$T_{new}$$ is cooler than $$T_R$$ and vice versa, which is good!

 Therefore, using the thermodynamic temperature scale, the efficiency of a Carnot engine operating between a higher temperature $$T_1$$ and a lower temperature $$T_2$$ is

 $$